- Understand the Principles of Graphic Design

 Advanced study can take many different paths for each designer.
 You may become interested in a related field, and then mold your graphic design education to apply to that field.
 However, every graphic designer will benefit from advanced study and planning.

-Many areas of graphic design incorporate grid based solutions.
-In many ways, grid theory is advanced principles of spacing, flow, and rhythm, though applied to real projects, like laying out an entire book or website.
-Putting together any multi-page document will likely benefit from a grid, as it makes the design feel cohesive.
-Below are some resources to get started with grids.
+Many areas of graphic design incorporate grid-based solutions.
+In many ways, grid systems in graphic design are about the advanced principles of spacing, flow, and rhythm, though applied to real projects, like laying out an entire book or website.
+Putting together any multi-page document will likely benefit from a grid as it makes the design feel cohesive.
+Below are some resources to get started with grid systems in graphic design:

 Graphic Information Design

 While many of the principles of graphic information design are similar to graphic design, it takes on a more technical and practical approach to visual problems.
 Rather than looking at the concept on a billboard, a graphic information designer might analyze the proper font size to use for traffic passing the billboard at 40mph so as to have maximum impact.
 It's a blend of scientific research and practical application to visual design.
 Edward Tufte has written many good books on the subject, and I recommend you read them all.
 They are elegantly written, the layouts of the books are beautiful, and the principles taught have strong, illustrative examples.